3/4cupfresh key lime juiceabout 15 key limes or bottled key lime juice

 Chill the Pie: Cover with plastic wrap and refrigerate for at least 3 hours, or until fully set and chilled.

-Make the Whipped Topping: Using a stand or hand mixer, beat the cold heavy cream on high speed until soft peaks form.
-Add powdered sugar and vanilla extract.
+Make the Whipped Topping: Using a stand or hand mixer, beat the cold 1 cup heavy whipping cream on high speed until soft peaks form.
+Add 1 tablespoon powdered sugar and 1 teaspoon pure vanilla extract.
 Continue whipping until stiff peaks form.

 Top the Pie: Spread or pipe the whipped cream over the chilled pie.
 Garnish with lime zest or crushed graham crackers, if desired.